← Back to Blog

 Option 2: Pay Stamp Duty on the Full Market Value

-Your solicitor can help you model both options to determine which is more cost-effective for your circumstances.
-For most first-time buyers purchasing a relatively modest share, Option 1 is usually the better choice.
+Your solicitor can run the numbers on both.
+For most first-time buyers buying a modest share, Option 1 is the obvious pick.

 Common Questions About First-Time Buyer Relief